The physical conditions that impact your happiness

-And they also have certain physical needs, which if they are not met, will have consequences on our physical and mental abilities and performance.
+And they also have certain physical needs, which, if they are not met, will have consequences on our physical and mental abilities and performance.

 Can you think of conflicts that may have been a result of this?
-Have you ever had back pain or headache and ended up grumpy having arguments with everyone?
-Or, maybe your stress was the product of certain hormone unbalance?
+Have you ever had back pain or headache and ended up grumpy and having arguments with everyone?
+Or, maybe your stress was the product of a certain hormone unbalance?

 We all can remember situations like that!

 But it's also true the other way around: happiness can make you healthier, while unhappiness can create physical problems!

 In the end, neither happiness without health, nor health without joy, may be very healthy!

 Becoming healthy and over worried may not be so healthy